 As breastfeeding is new and unknown for both mum and baby, I will help you feel at ease with feeding your baby and can assist and guide you.
 I hope to leave you feeling confident.

 I look forward to meeting you for an initial, no obligation interview.
 This is an opportunity for you to ask questions and explore your ideas on birth.
 Once booked I offer unlimited phone calls and emails and texts throughout your pregnancy and up to six weeks after birth.
 I have an extensive book library and also a tens machine that I can lend you for your birth.
 Antenatal visits include discussions of birth physiology, birth plan, hospital bag, birth preferences and exploring techniques to help cope with labour.

 On Call Period:

-As you reach week 38 of your pregnancy, we will go into the On-Call period, in which I will be available 24/7 to come and support you.
-During this time I will remain nearby and be ready to help you and your partner through labour.
+As you reach week 38 of your pregnancy, we will go into the On-Call period, in which I will be available 24/7 to come and support you when labour begins.

 I am a keen photographer and am happy to photograph your birth or those very special first moments, while providing continuous support through the entire labour and birth process.

 After birth I am still there to offer support, both emotional and practical, especially with breastfeeding.
 I encourage mothers to rest and can look after your newborn during that time.Ultimately, I aim to leave you rested and confident.

 I have a profile at one of the major UK doula organisations website.
 Click on the link below to see it:

 Doula Access Fund

 I also volunteer my services through the Doula Access Fund.